 Progress of our students is based on a collaborative and collective effort of the Christian Mental Health Counselor, Directors, Staff, and Parents.
-Counseling is provided through a Biblical-based holistic approach and is unique to the student’s needs.
+Biblical counseling is provided through a holistic approach and is unique to the student’s needs.
 To achieve the next level, students and families must complete program assignments.
 Emotional intelligence growth varies with each student; therefore, duration of enrollment at our school is based on progress rather than a set time period.

 Individual Pastoral Counseling